 While a person continues a regular job with an employer or provides care for family members in the home.

 In developing countries, many small businesses are sole-proprietor operations.
-Such as selling products at a market stand or preparing hot food to sell on the street, that provides a small income.
+Such as selling products at a market stand or preparing hot food to sell on the street, which provides a small income.

-In the 2000s, a small business also became well suited to Internet marketing.
+In the 2000s, small businesses also became well-suited to Internet marketing.
 It serves specialized niches.

 Something that would have been more difficult before the Internet revolution.
 Which began in the late 1990s.